 with the AquaCalc during measurements.

 The Basic version of the AquaCalc 5000 firmware has a problem with two line segment meter rating curves.
 The intercept value (the fifth constant) is a fixed value of 2.2 and cannot be changed by the user.
 This two-segment feature was originally intended to be used only with ice-meters having a two-segment curve and a cross-over of 2.2.
 Please see the revised Basic firmware instructions for Using Non-Standard / User-Defined Meters for more information.
 You may contact Customer Support for information on an upgrade that will fix this problem.

-In addition to JBS Instruments’ Digital Magnetic Head for the Pygmy current meter, all meters that have mechanical or optical switches.
+In addition to AquaCalc’s Digital Magnetic Head for the Pygmy current meter, all meters that have mechanical or optical switches.
 This includes